 - Make The Tomato Sauce: Heat ¼ cup oil over medium heat, in a heavy pot or Dutch oven, with a lid.
 Add onions and red pepper.
 Cook for 2 minutes, to soften the onions.
 Add 1 tablespoon garlic and cook, stirring, for 1 minute, until fragrant (don't let it brown).
 Add tomato puree, tomato paste, water and ½ teaspoon of salt.
 Stir to combine.
 Bring to a boil and immediately lower to a gentle simmer.
 Partially cover the pot to prevent sputtering.
 Simmer sauce for 10 minutes.
 Remove from heat.

-- Brown The Turkey: Heat 2 tablespoons olive oil in a large cast iron or non-stick skillet over medium-high heat.
-Add chopped shallots and sauté, stirring often, for one minute.
+- Finish The Sauce with Shallots, Garlic, Turkey and Wine: Heat 2 tablespoons olive oil in a large cast iron or non-stick skillet over medium heat.
+Add chopped shallots.
+Sauté, stirring often, for 3 minutes.
 Add the remaining 1 tablespoon of garlic and sauté, stirring, for 30 seconds, until fragrant.
 Add the turkey and 1 teaspoon of salt.
 Cook, stirring and breaking up the meat with a wooden spoon, until the turkey has lost all of it's pink color.
 If there's lots of liquid in the pot, cook for an additional minute to evaporate some of the liquid.
 Pour in the wine and simmer on medium-low for 5 minutes, until the wine is reduced by about half.
 Transfer the meat-wine mixture to the sauce pot and stir through.
 Bring to a boil.
 Lower to a simmer.
 Cook the meat sauce, partially covered, for 10 minutes to combine flavors.

 - To Serve: Serve sauce over pasta, spaghetti squash, or zoodles.
 For a richer, creamier consistency, stir ½ cup of ricotta cheese into the sauce before serving.
 Garnish with freshly grated parmesan cheese and slivered basil.